cla-cif/RPS-Lizard-Spock/README.md

     -   #### First-time Visitor Goals

-        1. As a First-time visitor, I want to understand if the services are suitable for me.
+        1. As a First-time visitor, I want to play a simple and intuitive game.
-        2. As a First-time visitor and a learner, I want the text to be easy to decipher, short and written in a rather casual language.
+        2. As a First-time visitor, I want to learn more about the project and its developer.
-        3. As a First-time first-time visitor with an impairment, I want to be able to navigate the website easily to find information, read all the text by myself or with a screen reader, find colours that are not misleading, and find animations disabled if so set.
+        3. As a First-time first-time visitor with an impairment, I want to be able to read all the text by myself or with a screen reader and find colours that are not misleading.
-        4. As a First-time visitor, I may want to learn more about the service on social media.
-        5. As a First-time visitor, I want to engage with the organisation easily, quickly and effectively.

     -   #### Returning Visitor Goals

-        1. As a returning visitor, I would like to find information, prices, conditions and timetables that are always up to date.
-        2. As a returning visitor, I want to find the best way to contact the organisation when I have questions.
+        1. As a returning visitor, I want to find the same game but with less bugs.
-        3. As a returning visitor with a disability, I want to find the same or even better accessibility than before.
+        2. As a returning visitor with a disability, I want to find the same or even better accessibility than before.

 -   ### Wireframes